Duve3/ModCord/README.md

 ## Development
 **PLEASE** submit pull requests, issues, and anything you can do the support the development.

-**PLEASE** help with the UI, I will most likely even accept pull requests to just rewrite the entire thing, it is awful and is terrible from a design aspect.
+**PLEASE** help with the CLI, I will most likely even accept pull requests to just rewrite the entire thing, it is awful and is terrible from a design aspect.

-Please suggest any ideas on the GitHub or the [Official Discord Server](https://discord.gg/Fr8z9JnVpP)
+Please suggest any ideas on the GitHub or the ~~Official Discord Server~~ (no longer exists)

 ### **CURRENT WIP AND HAS MANY BUGS**

-TODO:
-1. rewrite so that rendering is done in the main loop while everything has its own thread (this is due to a PYGAME limitation, not ours)
-2. create login
-3. create an interface that can switch channels and read from them
-   1. add sending messages later
+(check the bug tracker!)